Find out what trustees need to do before deciding whether to make a grant to an organisation that isn’t a charity.

 When giving a grant to another organisation, you should:

 - write appropriate terms and conditions to ensure that the grant can only be used in line with your charity’s purposes, and ensure that the organisation understands and accepts them

 - know what to do if things go wrong

 This guidance gives more detail on how you should do this.

 Understand your charity’s purposes

 You and your co-trustees must make sure that everything your charity does helps (or is intended to help) to achieve the purposes for which it is set up, and no other purpose.
-You need to understand your charity’s objects – the description of your charity’s purposes in its governing document.
-You need to know their scope and limits.

 - allow trustees to set priorities for funding (which they can change or depart from at their discretion)